jweleszczuk/NGS_Analysis_project/RAPORT.md

 _Vcftool_ has been used to reduce the size of the .vcf file and shorthen the number of variant.

-### 2.10 Variant adnotation:
+### 2.10 Variant annotation:

-For adnotation the _snpEff_ program has been used in pair with the R64-1-1 Assembly and 105 Ensembl release. version of the reference genome.
+For annotation the _snpEff_ program has been used in pair with the R64-1-1 Assembly and 105 Ensembl release. version of the reference genome.

 ### 3. Results visualisation: